fogfish/datalog/doc/syntax.md

 ## Variables

 Variable consists of all finite alphanumeric characters and digits beginning with an upper case letter, says datalog syntax.
 The library relaxes an upper case requirement for variables due to internal AST representation where variable becomes an atom.
 Variable are used to lift positional values of relation to a new one, and so on.
+The library support JSON-LD flavored syntax for variable name e.g. `@id`, `@type`.

 Sometimes, you need to skip or ignore value of relation, use a black symbol (\_) to mark unused positions.